Dicedead/cracking-the-hollywood-interview/index.md

 ## Plots
 When they come to the movie theater, viewers have some expectations regarding the movie's plot.
-These expectations are due to movies portraying the same kinds of events accross genres.
+These expectations are due to movies portraying the same kinds of events across genres.
 Thus, for each genre, we have separated movies with high/low revenue and high/low rating; formally: the top and bottom 10% of movies for each metric, then we have run topic detection on their plot summaries to see what do successful/unsuccessful movies with respect to each metric display.
 Let's look at the results for a few genres!

 <form>
 	<input type="radio" id="iframe1_c" name="plot_radio" value="iframe1_c" checked>